 When Norris went down, he was expected to be sidelined around eight weeks, so he’s ahead of schedule.

-“He’s really encouraged because things have felt a lot better than they thought they were going to feel,” Ruff said.
+“He’s really encouraged because things have felt a lot better than he thought they were going to feel,” Ruff said.
 “I think that’s got some excitement in him.”

 “I think it’s so important to have that,” he said.
 “But there’s still some tough days, for sure, no matter who’s around you.
 You’re just going to go through days (where it’s), ‘Yeah, I’m stuck with it and unable to play.’”